raidantimosquitos/roadmap-sh-devops-projects/projects/dummy-systemd-service/README.md

 # Dummy systemd Service

-Create a long-running `systemd` service that logs to a file.
+Create a long-running `systemd` service that logs to a file,  this is my implementation of [roadmap.sh](https://roadmap.sh/projects/dummy-systemd-service) project.

 ## Table of contents
 - [Requirements](#requirements)